 Citibank Visa Purchasing Card FAQs

 Below you’ll find answers to frequently asked questions in regards to the State’s Purchasing Card Program.
-Any further questions can be directed to Susie Cobb, Program Administrator via e-mail firstname.lastname@example.org or by phone at 267-2140.
+Any further questions can be directed to Beth Martin, Program Administrator via email at firstname.lastname@example.org or by phone at (315) 386-7019.

-Also known as the “PCard” or “Citibank Visa Card”, the Purchasing Card is simply a tool that allows state agencies to efficiently and cost effectively process low dollar (under $250), and/or high volume transactions.
-It allows purchases from a wide range of suppliers which may be for commodities and/or non-travel services.
+Also known as the “PCard” or “Citibank Visa Card”, the Purchasing Card is simply a tool that allows state agencies to efficiently and cost effectively process low dollar transactions.
+It allows purchases from a wide range of suppliers which may be for commodities or non-travel services.

 State employees who currently process purchase requisitions with State funds.
-Likely candidates would be any employee responsible for purchasing in each department.
 Based on program need, certain employees in field offices or remote sites might also be considered.

 This would depend on spending limits and established purchasing regulations or guidelines.
 Spending must be program related, documented, and justified.
 No travel or fuel purchases are allowed using the PCard.
 Other restrictions include, but are not limited to: